Download: What is the Senior Design Program?

 - Use of leading CAD and analysis software.

 - Analysis-based innovation and decision making.

 - Communication with industry advisor, a faculty advisor, and team members.

 - Maintain contact with their industrial and faculty mentors.

-- Write a formal report at the end of each semester.
+- Write a report at the end of each semester .

-- Demonstrate their final solution at a May Demonstration Day.
+- Present their project results at Senior Design Demonstration Day.